cs3110/textbook/src/chapters/interp/environment.md

 you want evaluation to behave the same as OCaml.
 Or, to be honest, nearly any other modern language.

-It will be easier to explain why it's wrong if we add two more language feature: let expressions and integer constants.
-Integer constants would evaluate to
+It will be easier to explain why it's wrong if we add two more language
-themselves:
+features: let expressions and integer constants.
+Integer constants would evaluate to themselves:

 ```text
 <env, i> ==> i